naturalis/puppet-nba/all_in_one.md

 7. Select security groups (more on this futher)
 8. Add your public key
 9. Add bootstrap script to the configuration
+  10. In case of NBAv1:
-  10. The script can be found here: https://raw.githubusercontent.com/naturalis/puppet-nba/feature/biemondwildfly/files/bootstrap.sh
+    11. The script can be found here: https://raw.githubusercontent.com/naturalis/puppet-nba/feature/biemondwildfly/files/bootstrap.sh
+  12. In cave of nbav2
+    13. The script can be found here: https://raw.githubusercontent.com/naturalis/nbav2-allinone/files/bootstrap.sh
   11. Change setting of
     12. GIT_USERNAME to your github username
     13. GIT_PASSWORD to your github password